denzelrenner/LIFE4136-Group1-Rotation2/README.md

  5. Select the `FASTA` option at the top of the page, and finally copy and paste the protein sequence into the `g46214_homologs.fasta` fasta file

- 6. The protein sequences for the reference, diploid and tetraploid should also be added to the `g46214_homologs.fasta` file in fasta format.
+ 6. The protein sequences for the reference, diploid and tetraploid generated in Part2 of the analysis should also be added to the `g46214_homologs.fasta` file in fasta format.

 The accession codes for the homologs identified in this step and used in subsequent steps of the analysis are outlined below:
 | Homolog | Accession Code |